IBMStreams/sample.edge-app-control/README.md

             1. Select Download logs.
         1. Unzip downloaded log package.
         1. Open up app-control-sample-xxxx.log file
             - This file contains a variety of statements.
 The standard println output will be in this log, as well as the output from the trace statements.
-Search for "USER-NAME" for example line.
-The trace statements will have "#splapptrc".
+Search for "USER-NAME" for example of println output.
+The trace statements will contain "#splapptrc".
             - Here is a snippet of the log.
 Notice that the input variables that were supplied made it to the application and were output to this log file. (e.g. MyFavoriteFootballTeams).
 Also, notice that the DEBUG-LEVEL message was not in the log.
 This means the STREAMS_OPT_TRACE_LEVEL runtime-option that set the level to INFO made it to the application as well.

 ```